Homemade Salami

 Instructions

-1. Mix beef and Tender Quick and refrigerate overnight.
+1. Mix ground beef with Tender Quick thoroughly.
+Refrigerate overnight.